-Insert the SD card into the card reader underneath the center console, opposite the power outlet.
+Insert the SD card into the card reader in the trim panel of the left-hand rear seat.
 Disable the system from the playback screen before removing the SD card from the reader.
 Do not remove the card while recording is enabled.
 This could corrupt the video file and/or the SD card.